What is the geomarketing?

 According to a recent survey, as many as 31% of users are influenced in their choice of a product by searches on their smartphone while they are already inside a store (source: Digital4Biz).
 Of course, this percentage is even higher among younger people.

-Finally, never forget this other data, which gives the measure of how decisive geomarketing and proximity marketing can be for the future: there are 5 billion smartphone users in the world (source: Statista).
+Finally, never forget these other data, which give the measure of how decisive, for the future, geomarketing and proximity marketing can be: the users of smartphones connected to the network grow by almost a million, reaching 50 million and 850 thousand (source: Statista).

 Types of geomarketing and enabling technologies